frep/radxa/rock_pro/scripts/readme.md

 Getting started:
 ================
-The first thing you may want to do after the image is running, is to resize the Rootfs to use the whole nand:
-`resize2fs /dev/block/mtd/by-name/linuxroot`
-Once this is done, you can download this workspace and modify the script: `post-installation.sh`.
+Now, the resize of the flash is automatically done at first boot.
+Also, the first boot is logged into the file /root/firstBoot.log.
+Feel free to delete it, if you don't need it.
+As before, you can download this workspace and modify the script: `post-installation.sh`.
 Uncomment all the steps, you want to be executed.
 Then run it!

 Missing steps:
 --------------